Acidmanic/console-tools/Readme.md

 To set border for a **Box**, you will need an **AsciiBorder** object.
 The **AsciiBorder** object will define the style of border.
 The hard way for creating an **AsciiBorder** object is to instantiate one, and pass needed characters for each edge and corner, through its constructor or accessor methods.
 If you just need a normal border around your renderable, you can easily use one of the built-in borders available in **AsciiBorders**.

+You can instanciate Table, Row and Cell classes, set their properties to desired values. and compose a table manually this way. but this approach takes too many lines of code specially when your table gets complex. the better alternative is to use **TableBuilder** class.
+This class provides a lot of fluent syntax methods that can form a simple or a complex table with very shorter and more readable code.

+There are also the **RowBuilder** class and **CellBuilder** class, which you would not need to use them unless you want to create, for example, a **Cell** which is not supposed to belong to any table or any rows and it might be rendered directly.
+The same for the **RowBuider** class. **TableBuilder** though uses these classes when you call *TableBuilder.cell(.)* or *TableBuilder.row(.)*  with a lambda expression.

+**⚠ Note**:  *__TableBuilder__ needs to setup properties for a tree-structured data. considering the table as root, each row as a child for the root, then each cell can be a leaf or a root for another tree. so when you set a property for a row/cell, which row/cell would that be? the answer is "Always the last one". therefore, for example, tableBuilder.text("SomeText") will set the text for last cell added to the last row. in other words: **Think sequentially when you use TableBuilder**, and it will work as expected.
+And sequentially would mean: top to bottom for rows, and left to right for cells.*

+**⚠ Note**:  *Setting a cell property when there is no cell added, will not lead to an exception. instead a new cell will be created and added to last row, and the given property will be added to it.
+The same will be for when there is no row added. so you don't have to call row(.) and cell(.) methods for first row and for first cells.*

 TextInput
 ---------